 I explore the cognitive and social dimensions of learning through human interaction.
 I am a strong proponent of a multidisciplinary, multi-method approach to the study of learning through interaction.
 In my own research, I combine controlled experiments, detailed dialogue analyses and self-report data collection methods and am informed by theories from cognitive science, social psychology, communication, and developmental psychology.
-Topic-wise, my research interests are in collaborative learning, argumentation, teacher support of learning dialogues, conceptual change, teacher-teacher dialogues, social network technology in education, and computer-mediated communication.
+Topic-wise, my research interests are in group learning, argumentation, teacher support of learning dialogues, conceptual change, teacher pedagogical reasoning, computer-mediated communication and teacher learning in school-based communities.

 - The digital footprints of adolescent depression, social rejection and victimization of bullying on Facebook